|

 on a bearing wall or post that is supported by the foundation.
 Support joists with metal framing anchors or wood brackets.

 To eliminate the need for temporary support, install the new beam before demolition begins.
-If there’s no attic

 space for a concealed beam, substitute an exposed beam at least 6’8" above the floor.
 Support ceiling joists temporarily

 with jacks and blocking while the partition is demolished and until the new beam is in place.
-Existing joists

 are supported by a new beam inserted where the top of the bearing wall had been.
 Place temporary joist supports on both sides